Just Traveling Thru

 The roof has a 440-metre slope on the slanted roof of what will be the world's greenest power plant, designed to turn waste into energy – will cater for skiers at four different levels, and includes a 45% 180-metre black run.

-These bicycle racks are all over the city, as bike riding exceeds the number of cars by a mile!
+These racks are all over the city, as bike riding exceeds the number of cars

 There are approximately 560,000 bicycles in the city of Copenhagen, more bicycles than people, yet they share only 48,000 bicycle stands.
 With a view to remedying the situation, in 2008 the Danish Cyclists Federation published a "Bicycling Parking Manual" with a number of guidelines.